-33.3.3 Application of the indigenous vegetation rules
+33.3.3 Rules: Application of the indigenous vegetation rules

-- For the purposes of determining compliance with Rules 33.4.1 to 33.4.3, indigenous vegetation shall be measured cumulatively over the area(s) to be cleared. - 33.3.3.2 Rules 33.5.1 to 33.5.4 shall apply where indigenous vegetation attains 'structural dominance' and, the indigenous vegetation exceeds 20% of the total area to be cleared or total number of species present of the total area to be cleared. - 33.3.3.3 Rules 33.5.1 to 33.5.4 shall apply where indigenous vegetation does not attain structural dominance and exceeds 30% of the total area to be cleared, or total number of species present of the total area to be cleared. - 33.3.3.4 Structural dominance means indigenous species that are in the tallest stratum. - 33.3.3.5 Requirements (33.3.3.2) and (33.3.3.3), do not apply to threatened species listed in Schedule 33.7, the clearance of a threatened species applies to any single plant. - 33.3.3.6 Requirements (33.3.3.2) and (33.3.3.3), do not apply to Significant Natural Areas listed in Schedule 33.8.
+- 33.3.3.1 For the purposes of determining compliance with the Rrules in Tables 1 to 4 33.4.1 to 33.4.3, indigenous vegetation shall be measured cumulatively over the area(s) to be cleared - 33.3.3.2 Rules 33.5.1 to 33.5.4 shall apply where indigenous vegetation attains 'structural dominance' and, the indigenous vegetation exceeds 20% of the total area to be cleared or total number of species present of the total area to be cleared. - 33.3.3.3 Rules 33.5.1 to 33.5.4 shall apply where indigenous vegetation does not attain structural dominance and exceeds 30% of the total area to be cleared, or total number of species present of the total area to be cleared. - 33.3.3.4 Structural dominance means indigenous species that are in the tallest stratum. - 33.3.5 Requirements (33.3.3.2) and (33.3.3.3), do not apply to threatened species listed in Schedule 33.7, the clearance of a threatened species applies to any single plant. - 33.3.6 Requirements (33.3.3.2) and (33.3.3.3), do not apply to Significant Natural Areas listed in Schedule 33.8.
 Any clearance or activity is applicable to the land identified as a Significant Natural Area and identified in the planning maps.

-33.3.4 Exemptions
+33.3.4 Rules: Exemptions

-Any area identified in the District Plan maps and scheduled as a Significant Natural Area that is, or becomes protected by a covenant under the Queen Elizabeth II National Trust Act, shall be removed from the schedule and be exempt from rules in Table 3.

-- 33.3.4.2 Indigenous vegetation clearance for the operation and maintenance of existing and in service/operational roads, tracks, drains, utilities, structures and/or fence lines, but excludes their expansion. - 33.3.4.3 Indigenous vegetation clearance for the construction of walkways or trails up to 1.5 metres in width provided that it does not involve the clearance of any threatened plants listed in section 33.7 or any tree greater than a height of 4 metres.
+- 33.3.4.1 Any area identified in the District Plan maps and scheduled as a Significant Natural Area that is, or becomes protected by a covenant under the Queen Elizabeth II National Trust Act, shall be removed from the schedule and be exempt from rules in Table 3. - 33.3.4.2 Indigenous vegetation clearance for the operation and maintenance of existing and in service/operational roads, tracks, drains, utilities, structures and/or fence lines, but excludes their expansion. - 33.3.4.3 Indigenous vegetation clearance for the construction of walkways or trails up to 1.5 metres in width provided that it does not involve the clearance of any threatened plants listed in section 33.7 or any tree greater than a height of 4 metres. - 33.3.4.4 Indigenous vegetation clearance within the Ski Area Sub Zones on land administered under the Conservation Act 1987 is exempt from the rules in Tables 1 to 4 where the relevant approval has been obtained from the Department of Conservation, providing that: